iNewLegend/elementor/docs/assets/dev/js/editor/document/elements/commands/settings/usability.md

 ## Output
    * **Fails**: Throws error on fail.

+## Hint(s)
+    Settings can be changed for every element in the preview.
+    Some of the settings are visual some are data.

 ## How to change settings of a widget?
 To create widget you will be first need a column - and to have column you need a section.